dockerland/dex/README.md

 [![Build Status](https://travis-ci.org/dockerland/dex.svg?branch=master)](https://travis-ci.org/dockerland/dex)

 Dex runs applications _without_ the need to install them or their dependencies by leveraging [docker](https://www.docker.com/).
-Dex also makes it [easier](docs/HOWTO.md#containerize-your-application) to containerize and _consistently_ execute applications, no matter the OS.
+Dex also makes it easier to containerize and _consistently_ execute applications, no matter the OS.
+See our [HOWTO](docs/HOWTO.md#containerize-your-application) to learn about containing your application for dex.

 Windowed/X11 applications are supported, so expect `dex run firefox`.
 [Pipes](https://en.wikipedia.org/wiki/Redirection_%28computing%29#Piping) and [redirection](https://en.wikipedia.org/wiki/Redirection_%28computing%29) behave, so expect _pong_ from `echo 'ping' | docker run sed 's/ping/pong/'`.